Fernando Bezerra Coelho

 Fernando Bezerra Coelho (born December 7, 1957) is a Brazilian politician.
 He had represented Pernambuco in the Federal Senate from 2015 to 2023.
 Previously he was the Minister of National Integration from 2011 to 2013 and a Deputy from Pernambuco from 1987 to 1992.
 He is a member of the Brazilian Democratic Movement Party.

+On 25 February 2026, he and his sons, former mayor of Petrolina Miguel Coelho and congressman Fernando Filho (União-PE), are among the targets of an operation launched by the Federal Police (PF), which investigates suspicions of irregular business dealings financed with parliamentary amendment funds involving the city of Petrolina, Pernambuco.